district-labs/web3-sets/apps/docs/pages/runtime/evm/inputs.md

 **Basic Runtime Example**

-The minimum arguments required to execute the runtime is a set and state artifacts.
+The minimum arguments required to execute the runtime are a set and state artifacts.
 ```rust
 runtime({
     set,